Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/lastpass.md

    attachment
 4. Decrypt the attachment using the attachment key.
-This isn't strictly part of `lastpass_load_attachment()`, but I'd prefer to do it all in the same function so callers don't need to remember the `Vec<u8>` they've got is still encrypted
+This isn't strictly part of `lastpass_load_attachment()`, but I'd prefer to do it all in the same function so callers aren't second-guessing whether the `Vec<u8>` they've got is still encrypted

-By now you've already seen me write several endpoint definitions, and we've used the `DecryptionKey` once or twice, so nothing should be overly new here.
+By now you've already seen me write several endpoint definitions and we've used the `DecryptionKey` once or twice, so nothing should be overly new here.

 First we define a `Data` type to hold our form data.